timvieira/blog/content/sampling-without-replacement.md

 \mu \overset{\tiny{\text{def}}}{=} \sum_{i=1}^n p_i f(i)
 $$

 However, $f$ is too expensive to evaluate $n$ times.
-Let's say that you have $m
+So let's say that we have
-\le n$ total evaluations to form your estimate.
+$m \le n$ evaluations to form our estimate.
 (Obviously, if we're happy evaluating $f$ a total of $n$ times, then we should just compute $\mu$ exactly with the definition above.)